Top 5 misconceptions about building a CMMC Level 2 network

 Sidebar: How to map out your data flows, sensitive data locations, and scope

-#2 – I will use Virtual Desktop Infrastructure (VDI) as my core solution
+#2 – Only Virtual Desktop Infrastructure (VDI) is in scope

 In case you aren’t familiar with this technology, VDI is a terminal server-type solution where you can use a virtual computer as though you are sitting in front of it.
 The idea is that your users can utilize any workstation (even their home computer) to connect to the VDI.
 CUI can be viewed and manipulated on their computer screen, but since the user can’t copy-paste through the VDI, the endpoint never gets contaminated with CUI, so it isn’t in scope.